Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **default_moff_beta** [ Type: *float* ]

 	If *use_moffat* is True, set the beta term which describes hwo the *wings* of the moffat function behave.
-We preset this to `4.765 <https://academic.oup.com/mnras/article/328/3/977/1247204>`_.
+We pre-set this to `4.765 <https://academic.oup.com/mnras/article/328/3/977/1247204>`_.
 IRAF defaults this value to 2.5.
-A lorenztain can be obatined by setting this value to 1.
+A Lorentzian can be obtained by setting this value to 1.